frequencycodes/frequencycodes/README.md

 I am a writer, editor, photographer, filmmaker, and dog dad currently teaching myself how to code so I can one day become a full time Dev!
 Making a career change is scary and never easy, but I am determined to prove to someone else in my shoes that it is possible... even in your 30's.

-Follow me here as I create new projects, and on <a href="https://www.instagram.com/frequencycodes/">Instagram</a> where I will be documenting my "100 Days of Code" journey as well as posting pictures of my work-from-home desk set up and little bits of my life, you can also check out all my past work that I have posted.
+Follow me here as I create new projects, and on <a href="https://www.instagram.com/frequencycodes/">Instagram</a> where I will be documenting my "100 Days of Code" journey as well as posting pictures of my work-from-home set up and little bits of my life, you can also check out all my past work that I have posted.
 Feel free to reach out and say hey!

 This is my boy Moose! aka Jedi Master, aka Sausage, aka Larry, aka Sleepy Boi.